Operation Storm-333: Palace assault and death of Amin

 The raid on the Tajbeg Palace, where General Secretary Amin was in residence with his family at the suggestion of his KGB security advisers, took place around 7 p.m. on 27 December 1979.
-The Tajbeg Palace was guarded by the Afghan National Army.
+The Tajbeg Palace was guarded by the Afghan Army.

 During the attack, Amin still believed the Soviet Union was on his side, and told his adjutant, "The Soviets will help us."
 The adjutant replied that it was the Soviets who were attacking them; Amin initially replied that this was a lie.
 Only after he tried but failed to contact the Chief of the General Staff, he muttered, "I guessed it.
 It's all true."
-He was captured alive by Grom troops, but semi-conscious, suffering convulsions due to interrupted medical treatment related to a poisoning that occurred on December 16 of the same year.
+He was captured alive by Grom troops, but semi-conscious, suffering convulsions due to interrupted medical treatment related to a poisoning that occurred on 16 December of the same year.
 The exact details of his later death have never been confirmed by any eye witness.
 The official announcement of his death on Kabul Radio, as reported by the New York Times on 27 December 1979, was "Amin had been sentenced to death at a revolutionary trial for crimes against the state and that sentence had been carried out".

-One story at the time was Amin was killed by Sayed Mohammad Gulabzoy, a previous Minister of Communication until ousted by Amin, who was present with two other previous ministers during the assault to give credence it was an Afghan-controlled operation.
+One story at the time was Amin was killed by Sayed Mohammad Gulabzoy, a previous Minister of Communication until ousted by Amin, who was present with two other previous ministers during the assault to give credence to accounts that it was an Afghan-controlled operation.
 Gulabzoy and Mohammad Aslam Watanjar, the previous Minister for Defense, later confirmed his death.
 This story of his death after a summary trial is supported by the fate of Amin supporters who were executed on the spot with a bullet in the back of the neck, after a 'Revolutionary Troika' arrested and sentenced them to death.
-Amin's son was fatally wounded and died shortly after.
-Amin's daughter was wounded, but survived.
-348 other Afghans, including 30 of Amin's most personal guards from Palace and Leader's guards, also died in the fighting, and part of the palace went up in flames.
+Amin's two sons sustained shrapnel wounds during the clashes and died shortly after.
+Amin's wife and daughter were wounded, but survived.
+347 other Afghans, including 30 of Amin's most personal guards from Palace and Leader's guards, also died in the fighting, and part of the palace went up in flames.

 150 of the 180 Palace and Leader's guards, who were regular troops, surrendered when they realized the attacking troops were from the USSR, not from an Afghan unit.
 A total of 1,700 Afghan soldiers surrendered to Soviet troops and were taken prisoner.
 The whole operation took about 40 minutes.
+It was later determined in 2009 that Amin was mortally wounded by a fragment of a grenade that was thrown by Senior lieutenant Alexander Nikolaevich Plyusnin (1949–2022).
+The wife of the Minister of Foreign Affairs, Shah Wali (born 1939), was also killed in the operation.